PV-Soft/Battery-Simulation/README.md

 If you are not using a home automation system yet, you can run a simple python script to record the data.

 In both cases the data has to be recorded for a "representative" time frame to allow meaningful a analysis.
-As the power data contains both, information about the power you are drawing and the power your PV system is feeding to the grid, a period of several month is reasonable to cover also seasonal effects.
-Of cause, you can already run the analysis after a much shorter time to see first results!
+A period of several month is reasonable to cover seasonal effects.
+Of course, you can already run the analysis after a much shorter time to see first results!

 #### Openhab

-The data can be read and stored e.g. using a home automation software like [openhab](https://www.openhab.org/)  by intalling the appropriate binding ([openhab SmartMeter Binding](https://www.openhab.org/addons/bindings/smartmeter/) ) and persinsting the data for later analysis.
+The data can be read and stored e.g. using a home automation software like [openhab](https://www.openhab.org/)  by installing the appropriate binding ([openhab SmartMeter Binding](https://www.openhab.org/addons/bindings/smartmeter/) ) and persisting the data for later analysis.
 The configuration also allows to specify how many values should be stored (e.g. ever 5 seconds).

 Once enough data is persisted in openhab it can be exported from the influxdb database.
-The following shell command stores all measurements of the item `Strom_Leistung_Gesamt` (containing your power data) into a text file.
-The time frame of the export has to be adjusted according the the time period of the recoding.
-However, too long time periods (> 3 month) might lead to errors during the export.

-	curl -G http://localhost:8086/query?db=openhab_db -u grafana:PASSWORD --data-urlencode "q=SELECT * FROM Strom_Leistung_Gesamt WHERE time > '2020-04-01T00:00:00Z' AND time < '2020-06-01T00:00:00Z'" > resultAprilMai.json

-#### Copy Data from Openhab Server

-Run the following command on the PC where you will do the analysis of the data.
-After providing the password for the `openhab` user, it exports the above created json file and stores it in the current directory.
-(Notice the "." at the end of the command).

-	scp openhabian@OPENHAB_IP:/home/openhabian/resultAprilMai.json .
+See [Export_openhab_data_from_influxdb.ipynb](./data_exporters/openhab_influxdb/Export_openhab_data_from_influxdb.ipynb) for details.

 #### Record Data with Python Script